/ad_ldap_dumper

 • meta

 The key names that match that of a category from the previous section contain lists of each collected object of that type. e.g. users in the users key.
-The schema section contains a dump of the LDAP schema and the meta section contains various information about the operation of the tool.
+The schema section contains a dump of a subset of the LDAP schema and the meta section contains various information about the operation of the tool.

 Even when run against small environments, this is A LOT of information.
 You will likely need to have a good approach to make sense out of this - I use iPython, and an overview of how to explore the data was covered in a post on my blog here.
+BloodHound output is also available in BETA form, discussed below.

 Evasions